 Usually, people are too skeptical when it comes to pruning.
 The primary reason is that they feel that it leaves a big cut wound on the tree.
 However, this is not true, yes, it does leave a cut mark, but that doesn’t mean it’s bad.

 That is precisely why the proper cutting technique is required – to leave a minimal cut wound.
-Also, you can dress the wounds for your self-convenience but, that doesn’t really improve the healing process by any significant amount.
+Also, you can dress the wounds for your self-convenience but, but that doesn’t really improve the healing process by any significant amount.

 5. Use Sharp Tools